cap-js/docs/java/outbox.md

 - `maxAttempts` (default `10`): The number of unsuccessful emits until the message is ignored.
 It still remains in the database table.
 - `storeLastError` (default `true`): If this flag is enabled, the last error that occurred, when trying to emit the message of an entry, is stored.
 The error is stored in the element `lastError` of the entity `cds.outbox.Messages`.
+- `ordered` (default `true`): This flag If this flag is enabled, the outbox instance process the entries in the order they have been submitted to it.
+Otherwise the outbox picks the entries randomly and process them.
+If the CAP application scales horizontally all application instances process the entries of this outbox.

 > Persistent outbox is supported starting with these versions: `@sap/cds: 5.7.0`,  `@sap/cds-compiler: 2.11.0` (`@sap/cds-dk: 4.7.0`)